Skip to main content

 FAQ

-What happens if I am the owner of the content in a teamspace and it is moved to a teamspace which I do not have access to?
+What happens if I am the owner of the content in a Teamspace and it is moved to a Teamspace which I do not have access to?

-What happens if I am the owner of the content in a teamspace and I am removed as a collaborator in the teamspace?
+What happens if I am the owner of the content in a Teamspace and I am removed as a collaborator in the teamspace?

-What happens to the content if the teamspace is deleted?
+What happens to the content if the Teamspace is deleted?

-The content is deattached from the teamspace, and the direct collaborators (owner and any added editors) can find it in ‘My content’ or ‘Shared with me’
+The content is deattached from the Teamspace, and the direct collaborators (owner and any added editors) can find it in ‘My content’ or ‘Shared with me’

 Did this answer your question?